 3) From the Leavitt Lake trailhead, follow the Leavitt Pass trail south, up and over Big Sam, for 10 miles until you reach Emigrant Pass.
 Take the trail split to the south.
 Near Grizzly Meadow, you can take 1 of 2 routes that lead to Bond Pass.
 The Bond Pass High trial is a bit more scenic.
 Or you can take the trail that borders Summit Meadow.
 (13.5 miles total)

 Free wilderness permits are required for overnight stays in both the Emigrant Wilderness Area

 Call the Summit ranger station at (209) 965-3434 near Pinecrest ahead of time and they will prepare a permit for you in advance, or the Bridgeport Ranger Station at 760-932-7070 if traveling from the east.

 Bear cannisters are required by federal law in most areas of Yosemite National Park.
-However, they are not currently required in the Emigrant Wilderness Area.

 The climbing season varys each year depending on how much snow the area receives during the winter months.
 Hwy 108 closes during the winter, making winter access more difficult.
 So typically the most popular time to climb the mountain is from June through October.